CollectionBuilder/cb-docs/docs/metadata/csv_metadata.md

 ## Strongly suggested fields

-This fields described in this section are not *required*, but they come highly recommended!
+The fields described in this section are not *required*, but they come highly recommended!

-### Display Template (& Compound Objects)
+### Display Template

+The `display_template` field is used to choose the Item page type and the correct item representations on other pages.
-The `display_template` field enables a great deal of flexibility and customization for your collection, and combined with the object location fields listed below, represents the biggest difference from other CollectionBuilder versions such as GH.
+Setting the template enables a great deal of flexibility and simplifies customization of your collection, and combined with the object location fields listed below, represents the biggest difference from other CollectionBuilder versions such as GH.

 ### display_template:

-- A template type used for the Item page *and* used in logic to choose representations in other pages.
+- Sets the template type used for the Item page *and* is used in logic to choose representations in other pages.
 - If blank the object will default to a generic item page.
-- Supported values in `display_template` match files found in "_layouts".
+- Supported values in `display_template` match the files found in "_layouts/item/".
 - Default supported options: `image`,`pdf`, `video`, `audio`, `record`, `item`, `panorama`, `compound_object`,`multiple`.
     - `image`: Displays image_small if available, with fall back to object_location.
 Adds gallery view to open images full screen using object_location, with fall back to image_small.
     - `pdf`: Displays image_small if available, with fall back to image_thumb, or a pdf icon.